-Being in a town of 200 people is crazy.
+Being in a remote town of 200 people is fascinating.
 The fact that it is so breathtakingly beautiful makes it even more of a gem, though it certainly looks like life is challenging on this cold island.

 There is only one hotel in town.
 Our room was adorable, the staff was really great, the food was good, the beds were comfortable, the shower was hot and the views were exquisite.
-Some people reviewed that the food and drinks were expensive but it seemed perfectly normal for us—especially considering the remote location.
+Some people reviewed that the food and drinks were expensive but it seemed perfectly normal for us—especially considering the remote location and the fact that there wasn’t anywhere else to go.
 We had all the creature comforts of home on our stay with all the beauty of the wilderness.
+(We did bring some sandwiches with us from Reykjavik, too, since we were only staying for one night and there weren’t many options.

 We also walked in the opposite direction to check out some icebergs in the bay.
 That was even more stunning than walking into town.
 We walked over lush and colorful mossy grounds to check out the icebergs at the foot of the mountains on the bay.
 It felt like walking through a dream or some enchanted faerie land.
 Most people probably just walk into town, but the hike in the opposite direction from the airport was really unbelievable and made the experience that much more unforgettable.